heliomass/DynamicCVS/README.md

-# Amplified CVS
+# Dynamic CVS
-Amplified CVS aims to bring some command line features of Git to CVS.
+Dynamic CVS aims to bring some command line features of Git to CVS.

 ## What is It?
 Since I have to work with CVS on a daily basis, this project was born out of general frustration with some of its limitations, especially the constant need to contact the CVS server for nearly all operations.

-Amplified CVS aims to draw inspiration from Git by providing you with the following information without the need to hit the server each time:
+Dynamic CVS aims to draw inspiration from Git by providing you with the following information without the need to hit the server each time:
 - Am I in a CVS directory?
 - What branch am I on?
 - Are there any uncommitted files?